gabehafemann/dataviz/critique-by-design.md

 - Can you tell me what you think this is?

 - Can you describe to me what this is telling you?
+- text is confusing; then it makes more sense in context
+- Simpler way to sum up what's going on

-- Is there anything you find surprising or confusing?
+- Is there anything you find surprising or confusing? surprising that the lines never touch
+-include 30% threshold
+-income needed to comfortably afford
+-rent burdened
+-add one more year as a benchmark
+-be more journalistic about the title 'income required to buy a house grossly more than median'

 - Who do you think is the intended audience for this?
+- homebuyers by

 - Is there anything you would change or do differently?